HackShiv/ffuf-outputter/README.md

 # ffuf-outputter
-A cleaner way to save your ffuf output - consider combining it with ffuf easily.
+A cleaner way to save my ffuf output - consider combining it with ffuf easily.

 # Usage Example
 First change the directory in the python file to where you are going to be running the ffuf scan.
 Instead of "/home/hackershiv/tools/ffuf.json", change to your working directory.